Building an SEO team can be overwhelming.

 …But Also Have Someone Internal

 Yes, an agency provides some critical oversight.
+It can also give you some insight into SEO agency team structure.

 But with a big website and big company, you need at least one person internally who has some serious stake in the SEO game.